keycloak/keycloak-ui/README.md

     ```

 ## Build and run through Docker
-    git checkout git@github.com:keycloak/keycloak-admin-ui.git
+    git checkout git@github.com:keycloak/keycloak-admin-console.git
-    cd keycloak-admin-ui
+    cd keycloak-admin-console
     docker build -t keycloak-v2 .
     docker run --name keycloak-v2 -d -p 127.0.0.1:8080:8080 -e KEYCLOAK_USER=admin -e KEYCLOAK_PASSWORD=admin keycloak-v2 -Dprofile.feature.newadmin=enabled

-You can reach the new admin interface at `http://localhost:8080`.
+You can reach the new Admin Console at `http://localhost:8080`.
 Then go to `Realm Settings --> Themes` and set Admin Console Theme to `keycloak.v2`.

 If your Keycloak instance is not on `localhost:8180`, create a file `.env` with the following: